-The economy of the Republic of Kazakhstan continues to display characteristics of an emerging market and is particularly sensitive to prices for oil and gas and other commodities, which constitute major parts of the country's exports.
-These characteristics include, but are not limited to, the existence of a national currency that is not freely convertible outside of the country and a low level of market liquidity of debt and equity securities.
-Ongoing political tension in the region and volatility of exchange rates have caused and may continue to cause negative impacts on the economy of the Republic of Kazakhstan, including decreases in liquidity and creation of difficulties in attracting international financing.
+In general, the economy of the Republic of Kazakhstan continues to display characteristics of an emerging market.
+Its economy is particularly sensitive to prices on oil and gas and other commodities, which constitute a major part of the country's export.
+These characteristics include, but are not limited to, the existence of national currency that is not freely convertible outside of the country and a low level of liquidity of debt and equity securities in the markets.
+Ongoing political tension in the region including significant developments since 1 January 2022 (Note 42), has caused and may continue to have a negative impact on the economy of the Republic of Kazakhstan, including decrease in liquidity and creation of difficulties in attracting of international financing and volatility of exchange rates.

-On 20 August 2015 the National Bank and the Government of the Republic of Kazakhstan took actions to discontinue supporting the Tenge exchange rate and implement a new monetary policy, which is based on an inflation targeting regime, cancellation of the exchange rate trading band and start a free-floating exchange rate.
+On 20 August 2015 the National Bank and the Government of the Republic of Kazakhstan made a resolution about discontinuation of supporting the exchange rate of Tenge and implemented a new monetary policy, which is based on an inflation targeting regime, cancellation of exchange rate trading band and start of a free-floating exchange rate.
 However, the National Bank's exchange rate policy allows it to intervene to prevent dramatic fluctuations of the Tenge exchange rate and to ensure financial stability.

-As at the date of issuance of these separate financial statements the official exchange rate of the National Bank of the Republic Kazakhstan was Tenge 418.64 per USD 1, compared to Tenge 420.71 per USD 1 as at 31 December 2020 (31 December 2019: Tenge 381.18 per USD 1).
+As at the date of this report the official exchange rate of the National Bank of the Republic Kazakhstan was Tenge 511.71 per US Dollar 1 compared to Tenge 431.67 per 1 US Dollar as at 31 December 2021.
+(31 December 2020: Tenge 420.71 per 1 US Dollar)